john-t-white/StaticDotNet.ArgumentValidation/docs/README.md

 ## Is

-Use for all value type arguments that aren't nullable, or any time you have already ensured the argument is not null.
+Use for all struct arguments that aren't nullable.
 Additional validation checks can be chained.

 ``` c#
 Arg.Is( value );